John Grisham: Political activism

 The Mississippi State University Libraries, Manuscript Division, maintains the John Grisham Room, an archive containing materials generated during the author's tenure as Mississippi State Representative and relating to his writings.
 In 2012, the Law Library at the University of Mississippi School of Law was renamed in his honor.
 It had been named for more than a decade after the late Senator James Eastland.
 In 2015, Grisham, along with about 60 others, signed a letter published in the Clarion-Ledger urging that an inset within the flag of Mississippi containing a Confederate flag be removed.
 He co-authored the letter with author Greg Iles; the pair contacted various public figures from Mississippi for support.
 Grisham supported Hillary Clinton's presidential campaign in 2016.
+In his 2018 Fall Convocation address to new students, Grisham described Mississippi State University as a place where he felt at home, noting, "I loved the big lecture halls, and I came to enjoy the professors.
+For the first time, after being at several schools, I was on a real campus with a diverse student body, different professors from around the world, big time sports, all of the activities that a big college can bring, and I really fell in love with State."